Skip to content

 The first point made in the article is: You need your own internet domain name.
 Well, yes.
 And it continues to surprise me when companies and individuals who are attempting to make a splash (or at least not appear to be totally out of it) online don’t do this.

 C’mon, people, domain names are cheap!
-Go to GoDaddy and buy one!
+Go to GoDaddy or HostGator and buy one!
 You can direct WordPress to be posting through a domain name that has naught to do with WordPress.
 This is not too tough (hell, that’s what I’m doing with my blog), or you can hire someone to do this.
 It’s a lot, to me, like buying business cards with your actual name on them versus cards that just say “Lawyer”.

 Rejuvenate Your Website